We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Mickey’s Very Merry Christmas Party Add Ons

-While Mickey’s Very Merry Christmas party is in and of itself one of the best Disney add ons, there are even add ons within the party to enhance your experience.
-Of course, all of these additional experiences cost extra.
+While Mickey’s Very Merry Christmas party is in and of itself one of the best Disney add ons, there are usually add-ons within the party as well.

 Mickey’s Very Merry Christmas Party Merchandise